manyoso/haltt4llm/README.md

 ## Discussion

-While GPT-3.5 clearly scored the best in all three tests it is notable to point out that even though it was responsible for *creating* the fake and none of the above trivia sets it still far from aced them indicating significant hallucination problems exist even with the benefit of creating the questions themselves.
-It would be interesting to see what would happen to the score of GPT-3.5 if the questions were generated with a non-gpt derived models.
+While GPT-3.5 clearly scored the best in three of the tests it is notable to point out that even though it was responsible for *creating* the fake and none of the above trivia sets it still far from aced them indicating significant hallucination problems exist even with the benefit of creating the questions themselves.
+It would be interesting to see what would happen to the score of GPT-3.5 if the questions were generated with a non-openai derived models.
-That said, it is clear that GPT-3.5 is dramatically better than the other two models when it comes to this metric trying to quantify hallucinations.
+That said, it is clear that GPT-3.5 is dramatically better than the llama and alpaca models when it comes to this metric trying to quantify hallucinations.
-GPT-3.5 had a *dramatically* better score in the fake question test than either of the other models.
+GPT-3.5 had a *dramatically* better score in the fake question test than either of those two.
 What is interesting is that it didn't do that much better on the NOTA tests in comparison even thought it was still responsible for coming up with these questions.
+And GPT4All is competitive with the openai models in all and outpacing in some.

-Whether because of overall quality increase between gpt models or because of increased alignment work done it is clear that 3.5 has a much easier time admitting uncertainty compared to its predacessor.
+Whether because of overall quality increase between openai models or because of increased alignment work done it is clear that 3.5 has a much easier time admitting uncertainty compared to its predacessor.
 The accuracy actually decreased though between GPT-3 and GPT-3.5 although not by enough to definitely